-has included a history of the NSW Annual Aboriginal Rugby League Knockout, the influence of mining on the society and economy over Gomeroi lands and the impact of economic change on urban Aboriginal lives.
-Her recent book is titled, What Do We Want?
-A Political History of Aboriginal Land Rights in NSW (2015).
-In this first-ever study of land rights in NSW she documents the movement for land rights, how the laws changed relationships between Aboriginal people, the state and one another and the social, economic and cultural benefits of Aboriginal land repossession in NSW.
+Her research has included: a history of the NSW Annual Aboriginal Rugby League Knockout; the social and economic impact of mining in relation to Gomeroi lands and people; study of economic change over time and relationship to Aboriginal lives in cities.
+In 2015 she published a political history of Aboriginal land rights in NSW titled 'What Do We Want?
+A Political History of Aboriginal Land Rights in NSW'.
+In this first-ever study of land rights in NSW she documents the movement for land rights, how the laws changed relationships between Aboriginal people, the state and one another.
+From 2018 she has commenced a large ARC funded study of the social, economic and cultural benefits of Aboriginal land repossession in NSW.

 She is an award winning researcher and teacher.
 She was awarded the UTS research excellence medal for collaboration (2015), National Teaching Excellence Award for her work in Indigenous studies (2016), awarded the inaugural Gough Whitlam Research Fellowship (2017-18) and in 2018 she was announced as a 'Top 5' ABC humanities researcher.

 She is from the Gomeroi nation of north western NSW.

 She is a member of the NSW Aboriginal Affairs Research Advisory Board, AIATSIS, Congress and convener of the 'Indigenous Land and Justice Research hub'.